maiziezhoulab/VolcanoSV/README.md

 For the single chromosome mode, we provided the chr10 BAM file, contigs file and VCF file for Hifi, CLR and ONT data.
 You can download them from [zenodo](https://zenodo.org/records/10520476).

-**Note: To ensure you have installed VolcanoSV successfully, we highly recommend to first use test data to run the pipeline and check if you have the correct result before trying it on your own data.**

 In the following sessions, we will provide the code to run the Hifi data. **If you wish to reproduce the result for CLR data or ONT data, you can just simply change the input BAM file and the argument "dtype" to the corresponding data type (CLR/ONT)**.